Detail of a Eurowings 737 seat pocket and cabin interior

 Eurowings brings back seat pockets: More space – but at what cost?

 At Gate C3 in Palma, when the loudspeakers call the next boarding group and the scent of freshly brewed coffee drifts from the kiosk, one detail on planes stands out: missing seat pockets.
-Eurowings has announced that seat pockets will be reinstalled in the Boeing 737 Max models delivered from 2027.
+Eurowings has announced that seat pockets will be reinstalled in the Boeing 737 MAX information models delivered from 2027.
 For many holidaymakers a small relief — but the announcement has more layers than a first glance suggests.

 The central question

 Do seat pockets really improve the flying experience — or do they create new problems?
 That is the guiding question that, despite initial joy in Mallorca, should still be discussed.
 On short routes to Palma, centimeters and storage matter: phone, water bottle, headphones, guidebook.
 If all of that ends up on your lap, takeoff becomes uncomfortable.
 At the same time, the reasons airlines removed pockets are not unfounded: trash accumulation, hanging fabrics, frequent repairs and extra cleaning effort.
+Concerns over storage and baggage rules have even triggered a lawsuit over mini hand luggage against Eurowings.

 What is often overlooked